-Dellen Millard seeks mistrial as jury deliberates verdict in death of Laura Babcock
+Dellen Millard’s mistrial request dismissed as jury continues deliberations

-A man accused of killing a former lover and burning her body is seeking a mistrial as the jury continues to deliberate on a verdict.
+A judge has dismissed a mistrial request from a man accused of killing a former lover and burning her body as a jury continues to deliberate on a verdict in the case.

-Dellen Millard, who is representing himself, says the lawyer of his co-accused, Mark Smich, crossed the line in his closing address to the jury when he purportedly blamed Millard for the death of Laura Babcock.
+Dellen Millard, who is representing himself, had argued that the lawyer of his co-accused, Mark Smich, crossed the line in his closing address to the jury when he purportedly blamed Millard for the death of Laura Babcock.

+The judge presiding over the case says Smich's counsel simply pointed at the evidence brought forth by the Crown during the eight-week trial.

 The Crown alleges Millard and Smich killed Babcock in the summer of 2012 because she was the odd woman out in a love triangle with Millard and his girlfriend.